coffeeBeansz/pokemon_insights/README.md

   ```
   where <path_to_repo> should be replaced by the path to the github repo on your computer.

-4. To fetch raw data from pokeapi, cd to repo and run:
+5. To fetch raw data from pokeapi, cd to repo and run:
 ```bash
 python3 extract_raw.py
 ```

-5. To prepare the data, cd to the dbt_project inside your repo and run:
+6. To prepare the data, cd to the dbt_project inside your repo and run:
 ```bash
 dbt run
 ```

-6. To create the insights, cd to repo and run:
+7. To create the insights, cd to repo and run:
 ```bash
 python3 main.py
 ```
+The folder result_figures will be created, and the insights are placed in this folder.